Hans von Pechmann

 Von Pechmann also produced the first example of solid polyethylene serendipitously in 1898, via the decomposition of diazomethane.

 Life

-Von Pechmann was born in Nürnberg, the only son of a doctor, who was also named Hans.
-The von Pechmanns had distinguished themselves as soldiers; in 1702, von Pechmann's ancestor Martin Günther von Pechmann, a general of artillery in the Bavarian army, had been raised to the rank of a baron of the Holy Roman Empire by Leopold I. After studying with Heinrich Limpricht at the University of Greifswald he became professor at the University of Munich till 1895.
+Von Pechmann was born in Nuremberg, the only son of a doctor, who was also named Hans.
+The von Pechmanns had distinguished themselves as soldiers; in 1702, von Pechmann's ancestor Martin Günther von Pechmann, a general of artillery in the Bavarian army, had been raised to the rank of a baron of the Holy Roman Empire by Leopold I. After studying with Heinrich Limpricht at the University of Greifswald he became professor at the Ludwig-Maximilians-Universität München until 1895.
 He was professor at the University of Tübingen from 1895 until his death.
 He killed himself by taking cyanide, aged 52.